How to Run an Excel 2010 Macro

 Click the name of the macro in the list box and click the Run button.Selecting the macro to run in the Macro dialog box.

-If you run your macro in a worksheet that already contains data in the cells that the macro uses, you run the risk of having existing data and/or formatting overwritten during the macro’s execution.
-Keep in mind that, although you can use the Undo feature to reverse the very last action performed by your macro, most macros perform a series of actions, so you may end up using multiple levels of Undo before you are able to successfully reconstruct your spreadsheet.
+If you run your macro in a worksheet that already contains data in the cells that the macro uses, you run the risk of having existing data and/or formatting overwritten during the macro's execution.
+Keep in mind that, although you can use the Undo feature to reverse the very last action performed by your macro, most macros perform a series of actions, so you may end up using multiple levels of Undo before you are able to successfully reconstruct your worksheet.

-If you no longer need a macro that you’ve created or want to scrap one and start over again, you can easily delete the macro.
+If you no longer need a macro that you've created or you want to scrap one and start over again, you can easily delete the macro.
 Click the Macros button in the Code group of the Developer tab, select the macro you want to remove in the Macro dialog box, and click the Delete button.